AdobeDocs/graphql-mesh-gateway/src/pages/gateway/work-with-mesh.md

 Adding the `includeHTTPDetails` flag to your JSON mesh configuration file determines if `httpDetails` information is included in query responses.

 Setting `includeHTTPDetails` to `true` adds information like `responseTime` and response headers to every query response.
 Setting `includeHTTPDetails` to `false` prevents users who query your mesh from accessing this information.
+If you do not include the `includeHTTPDetails` property in your mesh, the setting defaults to false.

 The following example mesh indicates the location of the `includeHTTPDetails` flag.